Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 registration

-Any owner of an unmanned aircraft shall NOT be required to register such aircraft with the Commonwealth of Virginia.
-Federal FAA registration ($5 for 3 years) required for drones over 0.55 pounds (250 grams).
+Explicitly provides that owners of unmanned aircraft are not required to register such aircraft with the state of Virginia.
+Federal FAA registration remains required for drones over 250 grams.

 View source